395t/coding-assignment-week-6-seq-1/README.md

 * Example commands to reproduce our results can be found in the `src/chung/README.md`.
 Refer to `notebooks/chung/README.md` for the purpose of each notebook.

 ### Music Modeling Results
-Following the paper, we use the negative log-likelihood (NLL) of the predicted music sequence as a metric for model performance.
+Following the paper, we use the negative log-likelihood (NLL) of the ground truth music sequence in the predicted sequence as a metric for model performance.
 This is the negative log-likelihood per timestep (not per note), and we take the average negative log-likelihood of all timesteps as the metric for the model's performance over the dataset.
 Smaller NLL is better.
 Here's a table of the NLL taken after training each model for 100 epochs:

 | Dataset | Dataset Split | tanh | GRU | LSTM |
 |---------|---------------|------|-----|------|